 - Primary stakeholders: Customers and users majorly fall into this category.
 They are the direct beneficiaries of the project.
 They are the primary stakeholders as they are affected directly by the project.

-- Secondary stakeholders: These stakeholders are the ones who are indirectly affected but whose perspectives and motivation still count to a large extent when it comes to taking up the project.
-These are usually the teams providing support to the project, supervising and monitoring at the same time.
+- Secondary stakeholders: These stakeholders indirectly affect the project, but their perspectives and motivation still hold significant importance in its execution.
+These are usually the teams supporting the project, supervising and monitoring simultaneously.

-- Key Stakeholders: Top notch executives of the company fall into this group.
-Their inputs have a strong influence and they have vested their interests into it.
+- Key Stakeholders: Top-notch executives of the company fall into this group.
+Their inputs have a strong influence, and they have vested their interests in it.

 Stakeholders can be further put in subcategories through a more simplified representation.

-- High-power and high interest: It is extremely important to engage with this category of stakeholders as they show much interest in your work and has a powerful position to help you succeed.
+- High-power and high interest: Engaging with this stakeholder category is extremely important as they show much interest in your work and have a powerful position to help you succeed.

-- High-power and low interest: These stakeholders do not have much involvement in the work but do hold a powerful position.
-They are to be kept satisfied by telling them how your work can positively impact the project.
+- High-power and low interest: These stakeholders do not have much involvement in the work but hold a powerful position.
+Satisfying them involves explaining how their work can positively impact the project.
 Establishing relationships based on trust and mutual care will win over their ideas, insights, and interests.

-- Low power and high interest: These are the stakeholders who have a lot of passion for the project but could barely do much for the project.
-One needs to keep them in the pipeline and engage them with any major development in the project.
-Also, these stakeholders are always keen to help the project teams out, so it isn’t a bad idea to shake hands with them.
+- Low power and high interest: These stakeholders have a lot of passion for the project but can barely do much.
+One needs to keep them in the pipeline and engage them with any significant development in the project.
+Also, these stakeholders are always keen to help the project teams, so it isn’t a bad idea to shake hands with them.

-- Low power and low interest: They are the potential detractors who have very little interest in knowing what is going on in the project.
-Also, they are not at all affected by the work and take up minimal of your time and attention.
+- Low power and low interest: They are potential detractors with little interest in knowing what is happening in the project.
+The work does not affect them, and they require minimal time and attention from you.

 This has been a guide to Project stakeholders.
-Here we have discussed the basic concept, key role, categories and sub-categories of the project stakeholders.
+Here we have discussed the project stakeholders’ basic concept, key role, categories, and subcategories.
 You may also look at the following article to learn more –